NoahAlting/CFTree/scripts/README.md

 ### Shared CLI Parameters

-All scripts accept the following common flags:
+All scripts accept the following common flags to overwrite the default settings:

 | Flag | Type | Description |
 |------|------|--------------|